 “We have analytics on who’s calling, why they’re calling, where they’re call in from [and] how we’re responding to them,” Washington said.

 Under the General Services Administration’s Centers of Excellence initiative, USDA expects to reduce its inventory of data centers from 38 to two.
 And by the end of July, the agency expects to streamline its 30 call centers down to one.
 By modernizing its IT infrastructure, USDA seeks to reduce the amount of time farmers applying for a farm loan have to wait before receiving funding.

-USDA has been rolling out new features on Farmers.gov, a one-stop-shop aimed at better connecting users with the services they seek.
+USDA has also been rolling out new features on Farmers.gov, a one-stop-shop aimed at better connecting users with the services they seek.
 The site’s launch followed a website consolidation at the Department of Veterans Affairs.

 Barbara Morton, the deputy chief of VA’s Veterans Experience Office, said the push for more online services provides a great way to reach out to a younger generation of veterans.
 But her office is pushing for broadening the scope of customer experience to include platforms that include phone and in-person help.

 “I’m excited for the day when we have a governmentwide piece of legislation talking about customer experience, to hard wire it in everything that we do in government, even outside of technology,” Morton said.

 IDEA Act sponsors, Sen. Rob Portman (R-Ohio) and Rep. Ro Khanna (D-Calif.) received recognition earlier this month at the Service to the Citizen awards gala for their contribution to improving the customer experience in government.

 “I love the fact that people can get on their devices now, thanks to this legislation — or will be able to, once it’s fully implemented — and actually access government websites, and actually be able to navigate them,” Portman said about the IDEA Act during the awards ceremony.